PhD Candidates on the Job Market

 Elizabeth E. Brault

-I am broadly interested in the importance of neighborhoods and communities for crime, with my dissertation research focusing on how social capital is linked to recidivism, delinquency, and violence.
-I have published manuscripts in Delinquent Behavior and Perspectives on Global Development and Technology.
-I have also served as a Research Assistant on a Justice Reinvestment Initiative grant for the Louisiana Department of Corrections since 2015.
+I am broadly interested in the importance of neighborhoods and communities for crime, with my dissertation research focusing on how social capital is linked to recidivism at multiple levels of analysis.
+I have published manuscripts in Deviant Behavior, PLOS ONE, and Perspectives on Global Development and Technology.
+I served as a Research Assistant on a Justice Reinvestment Initiative grant for the Louisiana Department of Corrections from 2015 to 2018.
 In this capacity, I spearheaded the creation of a needs assessment tool to help individuals successfully reenter and reintegrate into their communities.
-This research has also sparked a strong interest in reentry for special populations like mature long-term offenders and people of color.
+This research has also sparked a strong interest in reentry for special groups within the justice system including mature long-term offenders (Miller, Montgomery), juvenile offenders, domestic violence offenders and survivors, and people of color.

 Brad Ictech is a social psychologist interested in how technology affects society and the self.
 His current research interests include relationship formation and maintenance through computer mediated communication channels (e.g., smartphone apps, social media, VoIP programs, and virtual reality) and artificial intelligence and the self.
 He received a MA in Sociology from the University of New Orleans and is currently a PhD candidate at Louisiana State University.